 No social media platform has the same level of engagement that TikTok has.
 It provides a tremendous opportunity, especially for small eCommerce brands, to boost brand awareness and grow their audience.

-While getting more views, likes, comments, and shares are a step in the right direction, the whole point of building a brand presence on TikTok is to turn viewers into customers.
+While getting more views, likes, comments, and shares is a step in the right direction, the whole point of building a brand presence on TikTok is to turn viewers into customers.
 That said, we created this guide to help you get there.

 Ready to kickstart your TikTok journey?
 Let's get started!